 - As experienced in other cities nationwide, the permanency of rail tracks has been shown to spur economic development:

 - In Portland the streetcar catalyzed 140 real estate projects worth $3.5 billion; following its construction, property values increased by approximately 50 percent.

 - In Seattle a $51 million streetcar project (capital cost) led to 3.3 million SF of development.

-- Attractive, convenient service will increase transit ridership, foot traffic and customers for businesses near Centennial Olympic Park, Georgia State University, the Civic Center, the Arts Center, Edgewood and Auburn Avenue, and the Peachtree corridor.
+- Attractive, convenient service has increased transit ridership, foot traffic and customers for businesses near Centennial Olympic Park, Georgia State University, the Civic Center, the Arts Center, Edgewood and Auburn Avenue, and the Peachtree corridor.

 - East-West route = 2.6 track miles with 12 stops/stations (in design)

 - Operational costs to be covered by fare box revenue, advertising, ADID, Atlanta car rental and hotel motel tax and federal funds